nucypher/nucypher/docs/source/guides/installation_guide.md

 Before installing ``nucypher``, you may need to install necessary developer tools and headers, if you don't have them already.
-In Ubuntu, Debian, Linux Mint or similar distros, that is:
+In Ubuntu, Debian, Linux Mint or similar distros:

     - libffi-dev
     - python3-dev
     - python3-pip
     - python3-virtualenv
     - build-essential

+Here's a one-liner to install the above packages on linux:
+`sudo apt install python3-dev build-essential libffi-dev python3-pip`

 ## Standard Installation